Scenario Creation

 Backstory

-The backstory provides context for the AI, explaining how the characters arrived at their current situation and offering details about the scenario’s world.
+The Backstory/World Details provides context for the AI, explaining how the characters arrived at their current situation and offering details about the scenario’s world.

 Greeting Message (Optional)

-The greeting message strongly influences the AI’s writing style, so craft it carefully to match the tone you want.
+The greeting message strongly influences the AI’s writing style, so craft it carefully to match the tone and perspective that you want.
+For example, writing in third person perspective on the greeting message will make the AI more likely to use third person perspective throughout the roleplay.

 Examples of custom instructions: